Skip to main content

 • More Articles You Might Enjoy

-Consumers who buy ventless dryers likely do so for a very specific reason.
-Maybe they don't have a vent hookup.
+Consumers who buy ventless dryers usually do so for a very specific reason: Maybe they don't have a vent hookup.
 Maybe they're living in a city apartment, condo, or a tiny home, without room for a standard-size washer-and-dryer setup.
+Maybe they’re focused on efficiency.

-A ventless dryer can often fit into tight spaces regular dryers can’t, doesn't require a vent hookup to function, and uses significantly less energy than a standard dryer.
+The best ventless dryers often fit into tight spaces regular dryers can’t, don't require a vent hookup to function, and use significantly less energy than a standard dryer.

 While ventless dryers don’t match up to the performance and drying times of a standard or extra-large clothes dryer, they can typically fit where a vented dryer can’t.
 They're often more expensive than a full-size dryer, as their ventless nature requires more elaborate feats of engineering.
 If you’re shopping around for a compact, ventless dryer, we’ve tested some top contenders to consider.